Bernice Morgan: Career

 After leaving her Commercial Course, Morgan worked at a variety of office jobs as a cashier and clerk.
 During those years she continued to write, winning several Newfoundland & Labrador Arts and Letters Awards and publishing in local newspapers and magazines and on CBC Radio.
 Morgan's first writing job was at the Daily News where she published a weekly column titled "Suburban Scrawl" under the pseudonym Maggie Barrett.
 Subsequently, Morgan worked for many years in public relations, first with Memorial University of Newfoundland where she was editor of "The Gazette" and later with the Newfoundland Teachers' Association (NTA) where she edited "The Bulletin".

 Morgan, together with writers Helen Fogwell Porter and Geraldine Chafe Rubia, edited "From This Place" (Jesperson Press, 1977), a collection of the writing by 45 women of Newfoundland and Labrador.
 The project was funded by a Secretary of State Grant to mark International Women's Year.

 Literary magazines that have published Morgan's short stories include "Fiddlehead", "The Pottersfield Portfolio", "Grain", and "Tickle Ace".
 Among the anthologies that have carried Morgan's writing are, "Digging Into the Hill" (Writers Alliance of Newfoundland & Labrador), "Twelve Newfoundland Short Stories" (eds.
 Janes and Cuff, Harry Cuff), "The Breakwater Book of Contemporary Newfoundland Short Fiction" (ed.
 Matthews, Breakwater) "Dropped Threads 3: Beyond the Small Circle" (ed.
 Anderson, Vintage Canada), and "Signatures: Newfoundland Women Artists and Writers"(ed.
 McGrath, Killick).
 School textbooks with Morgan's short stories include "Themes For All Times"(Jesperson Press); "Cultures" (Harcourt Brace); and "Openings" and "Stages" (Breakwater Books).

 In September 1986 Morgan resigned from the NTA to begin working on her first novel.
-Random Passage, published in 1992, depicts a fishing community in the 1800's in a fictional Newfoundland outport called Cape Random.
+Random Passage, published in 1992, depicts a fishing community in the 1800s in a fictional Newfoundland outport called Cape Random.
 The place name is a combination of her parents' birthplaces.
 The sequel, Waiting for Time (1994), carried the story of Cape Random forward into the Newfoundland Cod Moratorium of 1992.
 "Waiting for Time" was awarded the 1995 Thomas Head Raddall Award and the Canadian Author's Association Award for Fiction (1992).
 It was republished in Ireland, and in translation in Quebec and Germany.

 In 2002, the four-part TV mini-series Random Passage, produced by Barbara Doran, was aired in Canada by the Canadian Broadcasting Company and in Ireland.
 The screenplay, by St. John's writer Des Walsh, was based on Morgan's first two novels.
 The film site remained as a tourist attraction after the series ended.

 Morgan's third novel, "Cloud of Bone" (Knopf Canada, 2007), explores humanity's capacity for genocidal violence.
 Moving from World War II, St. John's to 1998 Rwanda and Yugoslavia, and then to a pre-European Newfoundland, "Cloud of Bone" examines the murder of the Beothuks through the eyes of a World War II sailor, Shawnadithit, and a British anthropologist.
 "Cloud of Bone" won the 2008 Newfoundland & Labrador Book Award in Fiction and was shortlisted for the Thomas Head Raddall Award.
 The novel has been republished by Penguin Books.